GDell/Info_Seminar_Project/README.md

 <img src="./images/tableResults.PNG" />

+## D3 Visualizations

+Lastly, we created some visualizations of random subsets of our directed graph created from the dictionary we constructed.

 ![alt text](./images/IT_dicitonary_visualization.PNG)
 A visualization of a small subset of the core and kernel of the English language dictionary.